-DMV developed the Electronic Lien and Titling (ELT) Program to hold lienholders’ title information in an electronic format.
-This system uses electronic titles in place of paper titles to reduce handling, storage, and mailing costs.
+The Electronic Lien and Titling (ELT) Program holds lienholders’ title information in an electronic format instead of paper titles to reduce handling, storage, and mailing costs.

-With the ELT Program, DMV keeps California Certificates of Title in an electronic format in our database (in place of paper titles).
-Participating lienholders must then either become an ELT service provider or contract with one of DMV’s approved ELT service providers to transmit vehicle and title data.
-DMV assigns each lienholder a unique ELT ID so they can access and manage their electronic records.
+With the ELT Program, DMV keeps California Certificates of Title in an electronic format in a database instead of in a physical location.
+To participate, lienholders must become an ELT service provider or contract with one of DMV’s approved ELT service providers to transmit vehicle and title data.
+DMV will assign each participating lienholder a unique ELT ID so they can access and manage their electronic records.

 Electronic Titles vs. Paper Titles

-- Same examination of title documents and application.
+- Receive the same examination of title documents and application.

 When the lien is satisfied, a lien satisfaction notification will be sent to DMV and the title will either be automatically issued to the registered owner of the vehicle, or to a new lienholder if one is being added.
 A lien is perfected when the registration/titling documents are submitted to DMV and processed.
 DMV then sends an electronic notification to the lienholder.
 ELT service providers do not send electronic records to DMV for lien perfection.